 Molly R. Silfen

 John F. Stanton

-The Commission invites comments by no later than 5:00 p.m. on Friday, January 15, 2021, regarding the fitness of the applicants to the vacancy created by the retirement of Judge Rona L. Beck.
+The Commission invites comments by no later than 5 pm on Monday, May 3, 2021, regarding the fitness of the applicants to the vacancy created by the expiration of the term of Judge Phyllis D. Thompson.
 Applicants can be evaluated with respect to eight categories:

 1. Judicial Temperament (e.g., ability to treat everyone with respect; willingness to listen with patience and courtesy; collegiality);

 2. Professional Skills and Abilities (e.g., experience; intellectual ability; analytical skills; knowledge of the law and its underlying principles; knowledge of the rules of procedure and evidence; ability and willingness to learn and develop professionally);

 3. Ethics (e.g., integrity; impartiality; objectivity; sound judgment; restraint);

 4. Commitment to Diversity (e.g., treats people equally, fairly and with respect, regardless of gender, race, national origin, economic status, sexual orientation or any other factor; promotes inclusiveness of women and minorities);

 5. Leadership and Communication Skills (e.g., ability to communicate clearly and succinctly; ability to inspire respect and confidence; decisiveness);